 The pressure indicator located on the UMEG primary photometer is checked for consistency every year against a calibrated pressure indicator.
 The pressure indicator in the laboratory is calibrated once every year.
 The total or expanded uncertainty given in the calibration certificate is 0.1 hPa, giving a standard uncertainty of 0.05 hPa.
 The pressure indicator on the photometer has a scale division of 0.1 hPa and a resolution of 0.1 hPa.
 The probability distribution of the readings is rectangular with a standard deviation of 0.058 hPa.
-The differences in the readings of the calibrated barometer and the pressure sensor in the measuring cell are within $\pm 3$ hPa, with an approximately normal distribution; this results in a standard uncertainty of 1.22 hPa.
+The differences in the readings of the calibrated barometer and the pressure sensor in the measuring cell are within ±3 hPa, with an approximately triangular distribution; this results in a standard uncertainty of 1.22 hPa.
 The combined uncertainty in the readings of the reference barometer is:

-Variable X i Source Uncertainty Distribution Standard uncertainty $u(x_i)$ Sensitivity coefficient c i Uncertainty contribution u i (y) p Resolution 0.1 hPa Rectangular 1.5 hPa C/p $1.48 \cdot 10^{-3} \cdot C$ Calibration 0.1 hPa Normal - Reading 3 hPa Normal
+Variable X_i Source Uncertainty Distribution Standard uncertainty $u(x_i)$ Sensitivity coefficient c_i Uncertainty contribution $\mathbf{u}{\mathbf{i}}(\mathbf{y})$ p Resolution 0.1 hPa Rectangular 1.5 hPa x/p $1.48 \cdot 10^{-3} \cdot x$ Calibration 0.1 hPa Normal , - Reading 3 hPa Normal